dlueth/easyepg.minimal/README.md

 # easyepg.minimal
 A minimal docker container for running easyepg

+## Prerequisites
+You will need to have `docker` and `docker-compose` installed on your system and the user you want to run the docker container needs to be in group `docker`.

 ## Setup
 Checkout this repo via `git clone` and run `make setup` afterwards.
 From within the containers console run `/entrypoint.sh` and follow easyepg's instructions to get up and running.